PyCQA/autoflake/README.rst

 to do this.

 autoflake only removes unused standard modules imports.
-This is necessary since other modules may have side effecs, making them unsafe to remove automatically.
+This is necessary since other modules may have side effects, making them unsafe to remove automatically.

 .. _pyflakes: http://pypi.python.org/pypi/pyflakes